-Cakes keep sinking and you don’t know why?
 This is a common problem when baking cakes, so I’ve gathered all my tips here to help you solve this baking problem.
-When your cake sinks, there could be many different causes, so let’s get to why and how to prevent it.
+When your cake sinks, there could be many different causes, so let’s get to why and how to keep it from happening.

 This post is packed with lots of info, about sinking cakes.
 I see a lot of this on Facebook.
-People post pics of their cakes and it’s totally sunk in the middle.
+People post pics of their cakes and it’s totally sunken in the middle.

 Either they don’t notice it’s a problem, they do see it’s a problem and are asking for help, or they just automatically assume it’s the recipe’s fault.

-Mistakes do happen though when testing and typing up recipes, so it is a possibility, we’re human, but I’ve found that there are a lot of instances when it might just be user error. 😔
+Mistakes do happen though when testing and typing up recipes, so it is a possibility, we’re human, but I’ve found that there are a lot of instances when it might just be something else going on.

 There are a few things it could be, but first I want to tell you that just because it sunk, it may actually still be edible…so you don’t necessarily need to throw it out, but we’ll get to that later on.